 May 25, 2014 Anecdote from a visitor who wouldn’t be a shabbes goy

-A visitor in Williamsburg told me today:
+A visitor in Williamsburg told me this great story:

 So I didn’t know what to do.
 I was in a dilemma.
 Do I tell him I’m Jewish and can’t be his shabbes goy?
 But I have my phone out — and I’m busy with my GPS on shabbes?
-I could just go in and fix his air condition or get whatever he needs done and not tell him anything, but would that be dishonest?
-Do I need to tell him?I said: “I’m so sorry– I can’t do it.
-See, I’m Jewish.”
+I could just go in and fix his air condition or get whatever he needs to be done and not tell him anything, but would that be dishonest?
+Do I need to tell him?

-And he immediately answered “of course, sure, sure!
+And he immediately answered “Of course, sure, sure!
 Git shabbes, git shabbes!” and off I went with my GPS.